MythBusters (2006 season): Exploding Pants

 This myth came from New Zealand in the early 1930s, where an epidemic of exploding pants had rampaged, injuring and even killing farmers.
 The culprit was a then-unfamiliar chemical substance that farmers began using in large quantities at the time.

 The Great Gas Conspiracy

 The "Great Gas Conspiracy" mentioned in the myth is the conspiracy theory that gasoline companies are secretly in league with the car manufacturers to produce fuel-inefficient vehicles, to fatten their profits and split the difference.
 The myths tested were ways found on the Internet that one can supposedly beat this conglomerate and get cheap, easy, and spectacularly improved fuel efficiency for cars.
 The cars were a Toyota Camry and an Oldsmobile Toronado.

-Theories tested to see if cheap fuel efficiency can be achieved with...
+Theories were tested to see if cheap fuel efficiency can be achieved with...